kroll-software/SummerGUI.Demo/README.md

 [👉 SummerGUI.Charting](https://github.com/kroll-software/SummerGUI.Charting)
 [👉 KS.Foundation](https://github.com/kroll-software/KS.Foundation)

-Clone all these Repos into a new directory and set the dependencies for the VS-Code Solution according.
+Clone all these Repos into a new directory and set the dependencies for the VS-Code Solution accordingly.

 ## 📄 License